charxhit/recaptcha-manager/source/index.rst

    :maxdepth: 2
    :caption: Contents:

-.. note:: This package is in active development and is an unstable release.
-Bug reports, feature-requests and PRs are highly appreciated!

 Average solving time for recaptchas by services like 2Captcha, Anticaptcha, etc. is around 30-60s at best.
 By using this package, you can bring that down to less than 1s.
 It achieves this by mathematically analysing relevant factors to predict and send more than one request whenever you request a captcha.
 The number of requests made is such that it keeps the waiting time minimal all the while making sure that there won't be any expired captchas.

 However, this package is not suitable for all programs.
 Keep in mind that this package works by pre-sending multiple captcha requests.
 Therefore, it only supports ``recaptcha-v2`` and ``recaptcha-v3`` and will only be practical for tasks that require recaptcha tokens repeatedly for the same site.

+.. note:: This package is in active development.
+Bug reports and feature-requests appreciated!

 .. note:: This package uses multiprocessing to spawn a service process which handles captcha requests in the background.
 Therefore, your main code must be under a ``if __name__ == "__main__"`` clause (check `multiprocessing programming guidelines <https://docs.python.org/3/library/multiprocessing.html#programming-guidelines>`_ to know more).